OliverW1986/MoSimBuilder/README.md

     - single stage only
     - setpoint control same as elevator
     - continuous aim mode for shooting games
-- Changeable field (In Alpha 1 state)
+- Changeable field (at Alpha 1 goal)
       - Swap between The Crescendo and Evergreen fields
       - Crescendo feature a fully dynamic chain
 - Generate hook (not Started)